 The big advantage of finding structural inefficiencies is that you know when the strategy is done and over with.
 The chances of finding a strategy based on randomness and/or just a market cycle are a lot less if you know there is some kind of inefficiency.
 You can also trade a bigger size because you should know that there is an edge.

 Trading platforms are cheaper than ever and they are a necessary tool to make quantitative or algorithmic trading strategies.
 You can trade as many strategies as you wish and thus get diversification on both timeframes and markets.
 Focus on developing trading strategies, and let the trading software do all the automated trading.

-Usually, abnormalities revert to the mean.
+Usually, abnormalities revert to the mean – mean reversion strategies.
 Of course, sometimes they don’t but this is a numbers game.
 Opposite, you have trend-following strategies with a much lower win ratio.

 Historical quotes can be used to get info on a stock’s distribution pattern.
 Here is just a very naive and simple method (and serves just as an example):